 What we don’t: Scoop hem on women’s version isn’t ideal for wearing under a harness or hipbelt.

 Compared to thinner shirts like the Outdoor Research Echo below, the Sahara Shade traps a bit more heat and doesn’t dry as quickly.
 As a result, it’s not in our rotation for fast-paced activities like running or speedy hiking, nor do we choose it for most days on the water (unless we want the cooling effect of a wet shirt).
 But the flip side to the tight weave is excellent UV resistance, and we’re big fans of the Sahara’s aesthetic, which is calm, cool, and relaxed.
-On that note, the women’s version does have a stylish scoop hem—we find it to be flattering, but not the best pairing for a backpack or climbing harness.
-All told, the Sahara Shade is a nicely casual, well-rounded, and affordable sun protection shirt, and is also available in a wide variety of sizes, including men’s tall and women’s plus options.
+On that note, the women’s version does have a stylish scoop hem, which we’ve found to be flattering but not the best pairing with a backpack or climbing harness.
+All told, the Sahara Shade is a nicely casual, well-rounded, and affordable sun protection shirt—and it doesn’t hurt that it’s available in a wide range of sizes, including men’s tall and women’s plus options.

 See the Men's REI Sahara Shade Hoodie See the Women's REI Sahara Shade Hoodie